 Despite all the drawbacks of a natural wood-fired oven—there is one thing a gas oven can never replicate—the taste!
 You won’t find a pizzaiolo caught dead with a gas oven—it is equivalent to sacrilege in the world of authentic Italian pizza.

-While pizza makers prefer gas ovens for the New York style and thinner-based pizza, for the real deal Italian pizzas—this is not the case.
+While pizza makers prefer gas ovens for the New York style and thinner-based pizza, for the real-deal Italian pizzas—this is not the case.

-The wood and smoke flavor undeniably elevate a pizza taste, whereas a gas oven can not.
+The wood and smoke flavor undeniably elevates a pizza taste, whereas a gas oven can not.
 If you are an aficionado like me, this is where you can forgive all the drawbacks of wood-fired ovens.